marin9/MOS/README.md

 **BASIC interpreter**

-This simple version of BASIC interpreter allow you to create and run your programs.
+This simple version of BASIC interpreter allows you to create and run your programs.
 It supports over 20 commands for input/output, read/write file, control GPIO pins and others.
-For view all supported commands and grammar, type 'basic grammar'.
+To view all supported commands and grammar, type 'basic grammar'.
 For example: blink LED program